hacs/documentation/source/docs/publish/plugin.md

 ## Requirements

-For a plugin repository to be valid these are the requirements:
+For a plugin repository to be valid, these are the requirements:

 ### Repository structure

 - There are `.js` files under `ROOT_OF_THE_REPO/dist/` or directly in the root of the repository.
-- One of the `.js` files have the same name as the repository.
+- One of the `.js` files has the same name as the repository.
-  - With every rule there is an exception, if the repository's name starts with `"lovelace-"`, there can be a `.js` file in the repository matching the repository name with `"lovelace-"` striped from the name, example:
+  - With every rule, there is an exception, if the repository's name starts with `"lovelace-"`, there can be a `.js` file in the repository matching the repository name with `"lovelace-"` striped from the name, for example:

 #### Example